dollarshaveclub/postmate/README.md

 ### Security
 #### What is the Handshake and why do I need one?
 > _By default, all `message` events received by any (parent) page can come from any (child) location.
 This means that the `Parent` must always enforce security within its message event, ensuring that the `child` (origin) is who we expect them to be, that the message is a response from an original request, and that our message is valid.
-The handshake routine solves this by savind the identities of the child and parent and ensuring that no changes are made to either._
+The handshake routine solves this by saving the identities of the child and parent and ensuring that no changes are made to either._

 #### How are messages validated?
 > _The origin of the request, the message type, the postMessage mime-type, and in some cases the message response, are all verified against the original data made when the handshake was completed._